ckinateder/pycoin/README.md

 # pycoin

 PyCoin is an automated stock trading application that uses the alpaca trading api.
-It takes in data over 10 second intervals and uses an LSTM model (retrained every 15 minutes) to make a decision on what the predicted next price will be, and makes takes an action in that second depending on the decison outputted by the model.
+It takes in data over 10 second intervals and uses an LSTM model (retrained every 15 minutes) to make a decision on what the predicted next price will be, and makes takes an action in that second depending on the decision outputted by the model.

 ### Trading Logic